vensder/pelican.vensder.github.io/content/virtualenv.md

-Title: Virtualenv for Python in CentOS
+Title: Virtualenv for Python on CentOS 6 / RHEL 6
 Date: 2015-10-03 11:04
 Category: python

-Virtualenv for Python in CentOS
+Virtualenv for Python on CentOS 6 / RHEL 6
 ###############################

 ```log